Steplab: Privacy Policy

 • Contact Data includes your email address and telephone number.

-• Profile Data includes your username and password and feedback and any other data you may choose to share in the course of your use of the Services.
+• Profile Data includes your username, password, profile photo, feedback and any other data you may choose to share in the course of your use of the Services.

 We also collect, use and share Aggregated Data such as statistical information on how Steplab Users use action steps, interact with the development materials and development process, and how coaches use both the action step selector and deliberate practice tools.
 Aggregated Data could be derived from your personal data but is not considered personal data in law as this data will not directly or indirectly reveal your identity.